apache/trafficserver/doc/admin-guide/monitoring/statistics/accessing.en.rst

 Traffic Line
 ============

-The command line utility :program:`traffic_line` offers a text based interface for viewing |TS| statistics.
+The command line utility :program:`traffic_ctl` offers a text based interface for viewing |TS| statistics.
 Invocation is simple and requires knowing the specific name of the statistic you wish you view::

-    traffic_line -r <statistic name>
+    traffic_ctl metric get <statistic name>

 You may notice that this is the same utility, and argument, used for viewing configuration variables of a running |TS| instance.
-Unlike configuration variables, you cannot modify a statistic value with the :program:`traffic_line` program.
+Unlike configuration variables, you cannot modify a statistic value with the :program:`traffic_ctl` program.

 This utility is enabled and built by default, and will be located in the ``bin/`` subdirectory of your |TS| installation.
-There are no required changes to your configuration to allow :program:`traffic_line` to function, however it may only be run by users with permissions to access the |TS| Unix socket.
+There are no required changes to your configuration to allow :program:`traffic_ctl` to function, however it may only be run by users with permissions to access the |TS| Unix socket.
 This will typically limit use to root as well as the system user you have configured
 |TS| to run under or any other system users which share the same group as you